-- Document any articles/books, or other materials, which have been published. - Include a review or a peer evaluation of your published work. - Various forms of research may be identified, including grant proposals, undertaking relevant census or statistical data collection or extensive bibliographic readings, etc. The Director or Dean and the P&T Committee will find useful a statement as to the significance of your work.
+- Document any articles/books, or other materials, which have been published. - Include a review or a peer evaluation of your published work. - Various forms of research may be identified, including grant proposals, curriculum development, undertaking relevant census or statistical data collection or extensive bibliographic readings, scriptwriting, etc. The DEC/ P&T Committees will find useful a statement as to the significance of your work.